Understanding Odingaism: The Ideology

-There is everything bad with taking orders from political dynasties like the Odingas.
+There are many disadvantages of taking orders from political dynasties like the Odingas.
 Here is a list of the side-effects of Odingaism:

 - You are made to live under a single party dictatorship in a democracy like Kenya.
 Any attempt to oppose Raila in Luo Nyanza is akin to political suicide and may lead to physical assaults or even death in some cases.
 It is baba’s way or no way at all.
 When he says no voting, your right to vote becomes null and void.

 - Promotion of retrogressive pro-poverty politics.
-Odingaism apparently depends on making the masses so poor that they have to look up to the supreme leader for help.
-Any development is fought as a scheme to undermine the ruler.
+Odingaism apparently depends on making the masses so miserable that they have to look up to the supreme leader for help.
+Any development in Luo Nyanza is fought as a scheme to undermine the ruler.
 It doesn’t matter if they medical clinics, as long as Baba is not happy with it, it will go up in flames.
 Even NYS empowerment program that gave thousands of Luo youths some few coins per week was vehemently fought.

-- It encourages idiocy, frustration, and disillusionment as people are made to think there is no alternative to the brand of politics the Odingas offer.
+- It encourages idiocy, frustration, and disillusionment as people are made to think there is no alternative to the brand of politics the Odinga’s offer.
 Adults are reduced to babies, incapable of thinking for themselves and ones to be manipulated into fighting battles on behalf of the dynasty.
-It appears the poorer one is, the easier it is to manipulate and brainwash him or her
+It appears the poorer one is, the easier it is to manage and brainwash him or her

 - Luos remain untrusted by many because of the violent way in which we handle dissidents.
 That we are willing to kill our own is a low that no other tribe has dared stoop to.
 Like I said, people have been stoned, beaten up and tortured by fellow tribesmen for failing to obey the Odingas.
 See what’s happening to those suspected to have voted against Raila’s command.